tiltonneena/Influenza-Analysis/README.md

       <img width="282" height="156" src="Images/CDClogo.jpg"/>
     </p>

-3. After the process of vetting the reliability of datasets, the three selected datasets were cleaned, formatted to be consistent with one another, and fully integrated into one large dataset.
+3. After the process of vetting the reliability of data sets, the three selected data sets were cleaned, formatted to be consistent with one another, and fully integrated into one large data set.

     <p align="center">
       <img width="514" height="134" src="Images/exl_integration.jpg"/>
     </p>

 4. Statistical analysis and hypothesis testing was performed on the sample data to find if there were any differences between vaccinated and unvaccinated groups.
-This was then followed by an interim report for stakeholders.
+This was followed by an interim report for stakeholders.

     <p align="center">
       <img width="404" height="183" src="Images/tTest.jpg"/>